jimmyH/mypois/README.md

-# Simple scripts for POIs on the Skoda Columbus2 and Amundsen SatNavs
+# Simple scripts for POIs on the Skoda MIB2 (Columbus2 and Amundsen) SatNavs

+## Overview

+  For MIB1 (from what I can gather from googling):

+  - Does not support an audible warning when approaching a POI
+  - Uses a single sqlite (db3) file for updating POIs
+  - VW no longer provides an online mechanism for updating the POIs
+  - POInspector is the only utility currently available to generate a new database.
+There are no free utilities.
+  - The format is significantly different to MIB2.
+This is not currently supported.

+  For MIB2:

-The skoda destinations website can be used to build a POI database for the Skoda Columbus (MIB2HIGH) and Amundsen (MIB2TSD) SatNavs.
-However, it currently does not compute the checksums correctly so cannot be loaded onto the SatNav.
-It is also quite unreliable.
+  - Skoda Columbus (MIB2HIGH) and Amundsen (MIB2TSD) SatNavs
+  - The Skoda Destinations website builds the POI database with incorrect checksums, so it cannot be loaded onto the SatNav.
+You can use poifix.py to fix this problem.

-These scripts can be used to:
-  - Correct the checksums of an existing POI database
+  - POInspector and POIbase utilities can also be used to build the POI database
-  - Build the POI database without using the Skoda Destinations website
+  - This script creates the POI database itself:
+    - For windows you can find a prebuilt executable in the releases page
+    - To use, simply create a configuration file in the same directory as your POIs, and then run mypois.exe config.ini, then copy the generated files to your sd card.

+  Audi, Volkswagen and Seat SatNavs are not currently supported.

+## Notes

 Icons are converted to 39x39 png images (using the PIL library).